RimjhimD/ESP-32-Web-Server-with-DHT11-Sensor/README.md

 ## Results

 The web interface provides live temperature and humidity data using a clean, user-friendly design.
-The data is refreshed every 4 seconds, giving an accurate picture of the environmental conditions measured by the DHT11 sensor.
+The data is refreshed every 4 seconds, giving an accurate picture of the environmental conditions measured by the DHT11 sensor.You can view a screenshot of the web interface displaying the temperature and humidity data in the [Result/web_interface_ss.png](./Result/web_interface_ss.png) file.

 ## Acknowledgments